bblfish/scalajs-rx-idb/README.md

 * Note that the crud operations accept either anything that is `Iterable` or any `com.viagraphs.idb.Store.Key`

 * working with iterables
+(check the tests.
+The code below must be adapted to be purely javascript objects.
+See test suite.)

 ```scala
 val obj1 = Map("x" -> 0) // store values might be anything that upickle manages to serialize